Public safety leadership: How to establish strong relationships with subordinates

 For the most part, we generally like to be led by those whom we admire, respect and have confidence in

-This is the second in a series of articles, Finding the Leader in You, which will address key concepts in public safety leadership.
+This article is the second part of a series, Finding the Leader in You, which addresses key concepts in public safety leadership.
+Read part one here.

 In last month’s article, we identified the basic role of a supervisor and defined essential supervisory elements using the acronym PRIDE.
 This month, we’ll focus on the importance of establishing strong relationships with subordinates.

 Human nature often dictates how well your people will accept guidance and leadership.
 For the most part, we generally like to be led by those whom we admire, respect and have confidence in.

 Think about the best supervisor you’ve had.
 What separated him/her from the bad supervisors?
 Perhaps they allowed you to do your job, uninterrupted.
 Or was it their desire to invest in your personal career development?
 How about the supervisor who understands the differences inherent in all people and changes their leadership style accordingly?

 Regardless of the specifics, there is something that makes strong leadership stand out in your mind.
 Chances are, the leader understood you on a human level and valued your professional relationship and contributions to the organization.

 Forging a positive human relationship takes work.
 Before we can understand our people, we must understand ourselves.
 We must possess a comprehensive understanding of our own strengths and weaknesses.